ahmedcodein/tictactoe/README.md

 #### 2.4.2.
 Styling

-One of the website requements is to present the game with an ancient charactertic touch.
-This is to refelct the history of the game origin.
-Towards achieving this, the author opts to present the game as it is played on an old paper or leather scroll background.
-To constuct such background, the author uses [ChatGPT](https://chat.openai.com/auth/login?sso) to create the background.
-The players then use black ink to handright the game board with symboles and later the score as the game goes.
+One of the website requements is to present the game with an ancient characteristic touch.
+This is in order to refelct the history of the game origin.
+Towards achieving this, the author opts to present the game as it is played on an old paper or on a leather scroll background.
+To constuct such background, the author uses [ChatGPT](https://chat.openai.com/auth/login?sso) to create the background image.
+The players then use black ink to handright the game board with symboles and later to record the score as the game goes.

 ##### 2.4.2.1 Color

 As you might have already guessed, the background image is used as the basis for color extraction.
-The process of selection is described below:
+The process of colors selection is described below:

 1. Color Candidates